-FORMIC ACID (65%)
+FORMIC ACID (65%) Application

-FOR CONTROL OF VARROA MITES OR TRACHEAL MITES The label can be found online at: http://pr-rp.hc-sc.gc.ca/1_1/pr_web.ve1?p_ukid=19787
+FOR CONTROL OF VARROA MITES OR TRACHEAL MITES

+The label can be found online at: http://pr-rp.hc-sc.gc.ca/ls-re/index-eng.php ("formic acid 65%)

 Precautions: DO NOT get in eyes, on skin or on clothing.
 Avoid inhaling vapour.
 Work outdoors, stay upwind, and wear cotton coveralls, chemical resistant gloves and chemical safety goggles when handling, applying, cleaning up and removing pads.
 Formic acid vapours may result in colony damage, especially at high temperatures.